ylh4/acled-analysis-assistant/README.md

 A demonstration application showcasing Query RAG (Retrieval-Augmented Generation) capabilities with AI-powered SQL query generation.
 This application allows users to upload CSV files, automatically analyze their contents, and use natural language to query the data through an AI workflow.

 [![Learn about Query RAG](https://img.youtube.com/vi/5LIfSpr3GDM/maxresdefault.jpg)](https://youtu.be/5LIfSpr3GDM)
-> 🎥 Learn about Query RAG and how it works!
+> 🎥 How to build advanced RAG systems with AI-generated SQL

 ## Features